 If you have a daring kid that loves scary movies and Halloween like scares, they will be fine on all attractions at the park.

-My kids have gone on all the rides and attractions at Island of Adventure that they have met the height requirement for but when they were small there were some we skipped because they were too scary and intense for them.
+My kids have gone on all the rides and attractions at Island of Adventure.
+When they were small there were some we skipped because they were too scary and intense for them.

 I created my own scale to explain what to expect when visiting, 1 being not scary at all and 5 being scary for most kids.